furaihankamyl/furaihankamyl.github.io/content/pimnas.md

 The central finding was structural: **institutional collaborations at LPKA were initiated primarily out of a general willingness to cooperate rather than out of alignment with specific program objectives.** Partnerships existed, and some of them were genuinely valuable.
 But they had not been built around a systematic analysis of what the Anak Binaan actually needed from those partnerships.
 The result was a collaboration network that looked active on the surface but was not optimally directed toward outcomes.

-This is a common failure mode in institutional networks, and it is an important one to name precisely — because the solution is different depending on whether the problem is a lack of partners or a misalignment of existing partnerships.
+This is a common failure mode in institutional networks, and it is an important one to name precisely, because the solution is different depending on whether the problem is a lack of partners or a misalignment of existing partnerships.
 In LPKA's case, it was the latter.

 Our core recommendation to the Directorate General of Corrections (Ditjenpas) followed directly from that finding: begin by mapping existing programs and initiatives at LPKA and defining their specific objectives.
 Working from those objectives, identify and engage the institutional partners best suited to support them, rather than building partnerships based on availability or prior relationships.